1The king sent, and they gathered to him all the elders of Judah and of Jerusalem.

 4The king commanded Hilkiah the high priest and the priests of the second rank and the keepers of the threshold to bring forth out of Yahweh’s temple all the vessels that were made for Baal and for the Asherah and for all the army of heaven, and he burned them outside of Jerusalem in the fields of the Kidron and carried their ashes to Bethel.

-5He did away with the idolatrous priests whom the kings of Judah had ordained to burn incense into smoke-perfume in the high places in the cities of Judah and in the places around Jerusalem, as well as those who burned incense into smoke-perfume to Baal, to the sun and to the moon and to the planets and to all the army of heaven.
+5He did away with the idolatrous priests whom the kings of Judah had ordained to burn incense at the high places in the cities of Judah and in the places around Jerusalem, as well as those who burned incense to Baal, and to the sun and to the moon and to the planets and to all the army of heaven.

 6He brought out the Asherah from the house of Yahweh outside of Jerusalem, to the brook Kidron, and burned it at the brook Kidron and beat it to dust and cast its dust on the graves of the common people.